 “Intelligence.
 Support maybe?
 I don’t know if I could handle a post like that.”

 As they reached the end of the climb, the terrain ahead flattened out, the road continuing west.
-The flats were surrounded by towering cliff faces only visible as black figures on the night sky.
+The flats were surrounded by towering cliff faces only visible as black figures on the pale blue night sky.
 In the clearing, several glowing orbs blinked to life.

 “The hell . . .”
 Hanne staggered backwards as if she’d run full throttle into a wall.
+Was this some kind of trick of the light?

 Astrid chuckled, grabbed her by the arm and pulled her the rest of the way.
 “It’s fine.”
 She lifted the lamp as they approached a bunch of scruffy goats and sheep huddled together in the clearing.
-To her surprise, they didn’t back away and crowded around Astrid.
+To her surprise, they didn’t back away and instead crowded around Astrid.

 What the hell is going on?
-She thought.
+Hanne thought.
 Why did Astrid bring her there on such a cold night for some dirty mountain goats?
 Astrid pulled a leaf of cabbage from her satchel and broke it into parts before feeding it to the begging goats.
 They took to it like rabid dogs, some jamming their noses into her bag searching for a source.

 “Have you ever killed before?”
 Astrid said, even and quiet.
 “As a kid, before camp, my mum took me hunting all the time.
 You ever been hunting?”